Particular/docs.particular.net/samples/web/asp-web-application/sample.md

 The first line of code simply parses the text passed in by the user.
 The second line creates a new NServiceBus message of the type `Command`, and initializes its `Id` property with the value from the text box.

-Open the class definition for the `Command` type in the `Messages` project:
+Open the class definition for the `Command` type in the `Shared` project:

 <!-- import Message -->